Kyleg142/nostramo-lab/README.md

 ### Tooling 🧰
 **Talos Node Debugger: `debugger.sh`**

-A lightweight bash utility designed to launch an interactive, highly privileged pod directly onto a targeted Kubernetes node.
-This script is specifically built for "break-glass" troubleshooting and low-level system administration on nodes where standard SSH access may be restricted or unavailable (such as Talos Linux).
+Launches an interactive, highly privileged pod directly onto a targeted Kubernetes node.

+Specifically built for "break-glass" troubleshooting and low-level system administration on nodes where standard SSH access may be restricted or unavailable (such as Talos Linux).
 Cleans up after itself as well, terminating the pod upon exiting the session.

 ### Hardware & Costs 🔌
 This lab was built on a tight budget, values are in USD: